Contact Info

 - Degree Length: 5 years

-- Note: At least 48 hours spent in residence at Washington University.
-The student must spend at least one academic year in residence as a full-time student; this requirement cannot be met wholly by summer sessions or part-time study.
-The student may, with departmental permission, transfer a part of the 72 hours from other universities (24 graduate credits for a PhD and only 6 credits for a master's).
-The typical load is 9 credit hours per semester.
+- Note: At least 24 units must be earned while in residence at Washington University.
+The student must spend at least one academic year in residence as a full-time student.
+The student may, with departmental permission, transfer a part of the 36 units from other universities (12 graduate credits for a PhD and only 3 credits for a master's).
+The typical load is 9 credit units per semester.
+A grade point average of B or better is required in graduate coursework and in qualifying exam courses.

 - Note: Students must be enrolled in 9 graduate credits each semester to retain full-time status.
 As students complete their coursework, if enrolled in fewer than 9 graduate credits, they must enroll in a specific Arts & Sciences graduate course that will show 0 units but does count as full-time status.
 Students should connect with their department to ensure proper enrollment prior to Add/Drop.

-- Note: For the well-prepared student, "normal progress" usually means the following:
+- For the well-prepared student, "normal progress" usually means the following:

-- By the end of the fourth year, the student should have completed the 72-hour course requirement and should be making substantial progress on a thesis.
+- At the end of the second year, the student should have successfully completed the qualifying exam/course requirements.

 - At the end of the third year, the student should have completed the candidacy requirement.